+This post originally appeared on The Overnight Commute on March 6, 2016.
 It may not come quite as naturally to consider Chicago for your organization’s next incentive destination, but trust me and put down your Mai Tai for just one year.
 Experiencing Chicago’s rich history and culture can bring a new vibrancy to your meeting.

 Prime Time For Travel

 The most desirable time to visit Chicago is May through October.
 However, the city has adapted quite well to the temperatures causing some impressive indoor venues and activities to sprout up.